Research

 Digital humanities

 Among other things, my department at the University of Gothenburg specializes in the visualization of historical and cultural heritage data in space and time.
-Currently, I am one of the active developers behind the Multimodal Map tool developed at GRIDH, which was used to build - among other projects - the Etruscan Chamber Tombs portal, a portal for the exploration of visual data collected in and around the Etruscan tombs in San Giovenale, Italy.
+Currently, I am one of the active developers behind the Multimodal Map tool developed at GRIDH, which was used to build - among other projects - Saint Sophia’s Inscriptions and the Etruscan Chamber Tombs portal.
+The former is a portal for the digital conservation and study of the graffitis on the walls of the Saint Sophia Cathedral in Kyiv; the latter is a portal for the exploration of visual data collected in and around the Etruscan tombs in San Giovenale, Italy.
 Currently, I am mostly responsible for the development of the backend and the database, while I am slowly learning a few principles in frontend development as well.
 I am also being formed in documentation techniques, especially 3D digitization techniques.
 Also at GRIDH, I am collaborating in a project where we analyse soundtrack phenomena in movies about conspiracy theories.

 InfraVis

-Through my position at GRIDH, I am employed at 30% as an Application Expert at InfraVis, the Swedish national research infrastructure supporting scientific advancement through the application of state-of-the-art visualization techniques.
-I am currently involved in several research projects within the infrastructure.
-My main development duties have to do with the development of the backbone software that produce visualizations, and I also provide support with scientific visualization and data analysis where necessary.
-With time, I took over more responsibilities, becoming both project owner and project manager of several projects within the infrastructure.
-This exposes me to the most disparate fields in research, from volcanology to nutritional sciences.
+Through my position at GRIDH, I am employed at 10% as an Application Expert at InfraVis, the Swedish national research infrastructure supporting scientific advancement through the application of state-of-the-art visualization techniques.
+I am currently involved in outreach for scientific visualization, and in the past I have been employed in different projects, becoming both project owner and project manager of several projects within the infrastructure.
+This exposed me to the most disparate fields in research, from volcanology to nutritional sciences.

 Addendum: Evolutionary biology